The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 I practiced appellate law.

-I was involved in a lot of cases uh regarding statutory and constitutional interpretation, and I can tell you that they're wrong.
+I was involved in a lot of cases regarding statutory and constitutional interpretation, and I can tell you that they're wrong.

-There's a general rule of statutory interpretation which provides that a specific section of the law will overrule a general section and will control the issue.
+There's a general rule of statutory interpretation, which provides that a specific section of the law will overrule a general section and will control the issue.

 Therefore, the specific section of Article 1, Section 5, which says you can require an up or down vote, in this case is going to trump the general part, which says that they get to make their own rules.

-Well, yes, I tried to tell them that, and they said, well, um, the House leadership is taking this position.
+Well, yes, I tried to tell them that, and they said, well, the House leadership is taking this position.

 Yeah, but that's a different legal issue.

-If if they pass a law where the Republicans have requested an up or down vote, or uh any any twenty percent of the house request an up or down vote, the law wouldn't be voidable, it would be void, it would be illegal and unenforceable.
+If they pass a law where the Republicans have requested an up-or-down vote, or any 20% of the House requests an up-or-down vote, the law wouldn't be voidable.

-I don't feel like the word got through, and I hope the Republican House is listening and that they will not take Nancy Pelosi's word on this and that they will actually make a formal request under Article 1 Section Five.
+And I hope the Republican House is listening and that they will not take Nancy Pelosi's word on this and that they will actually make a formal request under Article 1, Section 5.

 Run me through it again, because this is news to me.